 RARE: Heavy solid silver, 99.5 Grams (3.510 oz.).
 Very fine quality workmanship.
 This is a very old well worn, high grade silver bracelet by Newari silversmiths of the Kathmandu Valley, Nepal.
 The long cuff bracelet has a traditional decorative design of very finely platted silver wire bands applied to the surface of a silver sheet and a separate rim added all the way around to border the cuff.
 It has a lovely soft silver patina that high silver content (approx. 98%) jewellery achieves after decades of wear, and is slightly flexible because of the high silver content.
 The cuff bracelet has been shaped to fit at the wrist and is oval in shape.
 The wrist diameter is 6.4cm (2 1/2″) widening to 7cm (2 3/4″) at the top of the cuff.

 LATE 19th CENTURY, INDIAN NAGMURI RIGID SOLID SILVER WIRE BRACELET, ARMLET

 Madhya Pradesh, also used in Raipur and Orissa, Heavy at 177 Grams (6.240 oz.)

-This is an early 20th century, high grade solid silver bracelet traditionally worn by the women of Madhya Pradesh, also used in Raipur and Orissa.
+This is a late 19th century, high grade solid silver bracelet traditionally worn by the women of Madhya Pradesh, also used in Raipur and Orissa.
 The bracelet or armlet (nagmuri) has been made from a thick silver wire with an undulating, serpentine motif.
 The central motif is of a lotus bud.
 This is followed by rows of open petals.
 There is also a round silver decorative disc attached to the back of the bracelet with a sturdy ring clip.
 The nagmuri bracelet opens at the front.

 ANTIQUE INDIAN NAGMURI UNDULATING SERPENTINE BRACELET